5 Regular Expressions

 | aa, aaa, aaaa |

-Best practice:Use parentheses to disambiguate.
-Note that parentheses also have another use: to extract matches (as we’ll see with capturing groups).
+Best practice:Use parentheses to avoid ambiguity.
+Note that parentheses also have another purpose: they can be used to capture matches (as we will see with capturing groups).

 [abcd]: Matches any of ‘{"a", "b", "c", "d"}‘ (can also be written as ‘(a|b|c|d)‘)